Membrane Limits in Quantum Gravity

 The same discussion should in principle go through for a Type $T^{4}$ limit.
-Connecting it to the D1-limit through a Fourier-Mukai transform there will be Type $T^{4}$ limits for which we can run the analysis through, but their physics will be the same of those D1-limits with tractable instanton contributions, and we therefore do not pursue this direction further.
+After translating such a limit to a D1-limit via a Fourier-Mukai transform we can essentially repeat the analysis.
+Such limits are expected to be physically equivalent to those D1-limits with tractable instanton contributions, and we therefore do not pursue this direction further.
 By contrast, a type IIB 5-brane on a shrinking K3-fiber does not give rise to a critical string\footnote{For example, if the K3 fibre is also elliptically fibred, a Fourier-Mukai transform along the elliptic fibre transforms a D5-brane on the K3 fibre to a D3-brane wrapping the base of the K3, which yields a non-critical string.
 By S-duality similar conclusions hold for wrapped type IIB NS5-branes.} and hence such degenerations do not lead to an emergent string limit.
 This is a notable difference to the emergent heterotic string limits in type IIA string theory/M-theory associated with a shrinking K3-fiber wrapped by an NS5/M5-brane \cite{Lee:2019wij}.